matheuslimat/matheuslimat/README.md

 <p align="left">I hope you are well, and may the force be with you.</p>

 ###
-<p align="left">🎓 I am studying for a Bachelor in Information System<br>🔓 Backend developer since 2017<br>🔍 In my spare time I like to study front-end, image recognition and information security<br>🚀 Constantly looking for improvements<br>🕹️ I love playing video games</p>
+<p align="left">🎓 I have a Bachelor's degree in Information Systems<br>🎓 I am studying for a postgraduate degree in Software Architecture<br>🔓 Backend developer since 2017<br>🔍 In my spare time I like to study front-end, image recognition and information security<br>🚀 Constantly looking for improvements<br>🕹️ I love playing video games</p>

 ###
 <h2 align="left">I Work With</h2>